simpleledger/slpjs/readme.md

 ```<script src='https://unpkg.com/slpjs'></script>```

 # Usage

+# Examples

 The following examples show how this library should be used.
-For convenience, the SLPJS library has BITBOX and bitdb network functionality built-in and are used within these examples.
+For convenience, the SLPJS library has  functionality built-in for BITBOX and bitdb proxy networks.

 The [BigNumber.js library](https://github.com/MikeMcl/bignumber.js) is used to avoid precision issues with numbers having more than 15 significant digits.

 ## GetAllTokenBalances() - for all token balances at an address